-focus on the operation being performed.
-Connecting to the control box to the glasses via a wire is the only foreseeable setback to this monitoring option.
+Figure 5: A wire connecting the control box to the glasses transmits images to the user. to the glasses via a wire is the only foreseeable setback to this monitoring option.
 This creates a potential safety hazard in the limited working space of the helicopter.
-This physical connection reduces the portability, but is required since radio frequencies are restricted from use in helicopters.

-As with the Eyetop sunglasses, the LCD monitoring system provides a secondary display option in conjunction with standard video output.
-While LCD monitors provide multiple display options, the proposed method involves mounting a flip-down screen attached to a pivoting arm to the ceiling of the helicopter (Figure 5).
+This physical connection reduces the portability, but is required since radio frequencies are restricted from use in helicopters. §5.2 LCD As with the Eyetop sunglasses, the LCD monitoring system provides a secondary display option in conjunction with standard video output.
+While LCD monitors provide multiple display options, the proposed method involves mounting a flip-down screen attached to a pivoting arm to the ceiling of the helicopter (Figure 6).
 This provides a wide range of viewing angles while eliminating any additional clutter caused by unnecessary wiring.
 LCD monitors are available in an extensive range of prices based primarily on screen size, resolution, and model type.
 This allows for the best choice to be made when deciding which monitor to implement regarding the functional needs and available budget.

-Figure 5: The flip-down LCD monitor (above) would be attached to a pivoting arm (below) to create a wide range of viewing angles

-While increasing the viewing angles and visual range, this design does not eliminate the need for the flight physician to glance away from the patient in order to view the monitor.
-The LCD is also constricted to the mounting hardware in the helicopter and is therefore not portable.
+Figure 6: The flip-down LCD monitor (above) would be attached to a pivoting arm (below) to create a wide range of viewing angles While increasing the viewing angles and visual range, this design does not eliminate the need for the flight physician to glance away from the patient in order to view the monitor.
+The LCD is also constricted to the mounting hardware in the helicopter and is therefore not portable. §5.3 PDA The final monitoring option comes in the form of a PDA.

-§5.3 PDA

-The final monitoring option comes in the form of a PDA.
 The PDA serves a dual function as both a video display screen and a data processor.
 As previously mentioned, this data conversion capability would be extremely useful in converting serial data output from the Propaq to a viewable image.
 These small, handheld devices could be utilized at the user's discretion.
+Possibilities include attaching a

+Figure 7: Wristwatch PDA controlled by voice recognition.

-Possibilities include attaching a PDA to the physician's kneeboard, or using a wristwatch PDA operated by voice recognition (Figure 6).
+PDA to the physician's kneeboard, or using a wristwatch PDA operated by voice recognition (Figure 7).
 As with the LCD monitors, the PDA is available for a broad range of prices and is offered in an assortment of styles, sizes, and functional capabilities.

-Figure 6: Wristwatch PDA controlled by voice recognition.

 Similar to the Eyetop glasses, the PDA must be provided with a physical connection to the Propaq monitor in order to receive the serial data output.
 This limits portability and creates a potential safety hazard with loose wires.
-The major downfall to this design is the software required to convert the data output from the Propaq monitor to a visual image has yet to be written.

-§6 Results & Discussion

-The final design must take into consideration two crucial factors - obtaining video output from the Propaq and designing an accessible secondary monitor.
+The major downfall to this design is the software required to convert the data output from the Propaq monitor to a visual image has yet to be written. §6 Results & Discussion The final design must take into consideration two crucial factors - obtaining video output from the Propaq and designing an accessible secondary monitor.
 Since these two aspects are dependent on one another (i.e. the monitoring option depends on the type of video output).
-This inter-dependency is displayed in the flow chart below (Figure 7).
+This inter-dependency is displayed in the flow chart below (Figure 8).